dvidsilva/versalgraph/README.md

-# Versal example gadget
+# Versal Graph Maker

-This is a sample gadget, that utilizes versal-gadget-api to ask learner a question.

-As an author, you can edit question prompt.
-As a learner, you can answer the question.
+This is a versal gadget that allows the teacher to create graphs, infographies and diagrams to better exlain concepts to students

 ## Installation and running

-Run `bower install` to install dependencies.
 Run `versal preview` to preview gadget in Versal player.

+## Credits

+It was created by [STE](https://github.com/stecd) and [dvidsilva](https://github.com/dvidsilva).

+## Contributing

+Run the code, do changes and submit PR to [our repo](https://github.com/dvidsilva/versalgraph).